Palasinaz Lakes: Path: Lakes - Corno Bussola

-Following the main route, the trail continues to the right towards Lac du Colouir and Colle di Palasinaz.
+Following the main route, the trail continues to the right towards Lac du Colouir and the Palasinaz Pass.
 The less demanding variant heads straight for the Corno Bussola.

-At 2668 m above sea level, the Colle Palasinaz, which joins Vallone Palasinaz with Vallone di Mascognaz, the first encounters with ibexes can occur.

-Climbing towards the Corno Bussola, following the 3D trail that takes about an hour, Lac Pocia (or Lagp della Pocia, 2518m) is reached.
-It is then possible to observe the steep ascent, which runs entirely along the ridge, leading to the next lake, Lac Long (or Lago Lungo, 2720m).
+At 2668 m above sea level, the Palasinaz Pass, which joins the Palasinaz with the Mascognaz valleys, the first encounters with ibexes can occur.
+Climbing towards the Corno Bussola, following the 3D trail that takes about an hour, Lac Potcha (2518 m) is reached.
+It is then possible to observe the steep ascent, which runs entirely along the ridge, leading to the next lake, Lac Long (2720 m).